Billboard Heiress Drops $24 Million on Striking Westside L.A. Estate

 Almost every room on the home’s main and upper floors opens to various balconies and terraces with spectacular views.
 Upstairs, the master suite includes dual bathrooms decked out in a rare quartzite stone, while the bedroom has bi-fold steel doors that open to a private patio.
 The lower level, meanwhile, packs in a gym, a sizable media room, a wellness center with a sauna and an elevator.
 And from the backyard, there are epic sightlines that soar over woodsy Santa Monica Canyon and summit at the deep blue sea, with Catalina Island a distant mass on the horizon.

-Thomas is not new to the Palisades — back in 2018, she paid nearly $14 million for a Cape Cod-style mansion sited on one of the best streets in the fashionable Riviera neighborhood.
+The buyers are not new to the Palisades — back in 2018, they paid nearly $14 million for a Cape Cod-style mansion sited on one of the best streets in the fashionable Riviera neighborhood.
 That “starter” house, with its striking all-white interior, was placed on the open market this week with a $14.995 million asking price.

 Steven Schaefer and Jay Luchs of Newmark Residential handled both sides of the transaction.